algosec/algosec-puppet/README.md

 The AlgoSec module configures BusinessFlow applications and flows on AlgoSec version 2017.2.0 and up.

-When making changes to AlgoSec BusinessFlow applications or flows, include `abf_apply_draft` in your manifest, or execute the `apply_drafts` task.
+When making changes to AlgoSec BusinessFlow applications or flows, include `algosec_apply_draft` in your manifest, or execute the `apply_drafts` task.
 You must do this before the changes are applied for further processing in AlgoSec FireFlow.

-The module provides a Puppet task to manually `abf_apply_draft` which will apply application drafts for all the managed applications.
+The module provides a Puppet task to manually `apply_drafts` which will apply outstanding application drafts for all the managed applications.

 The module is intended to manage __all__ applications on BusinessFlow unless configured to manage only specific applications.
 When it is configured to manage only specific list of applications, it is avoiding __ANY__ changes to unmanaged applications.
 To configure managed applications, see the [Getting started with AlgoSec](#getting-started-with-algosec) section.